 Kelly Moran, Nordic Affect, ACME, Morbid Angel, Linda Catlin Smith, and other stirring sounds playing lately at Night After Night HQ.

-Halfway through his final season, and with Contact! returning for two chamber-music concerts at National Sawdust, New York Philharmonic music director Alan Gilbert talks at length about his association with new music as part of a broad mix of objectives he pursued, and offers glimpses of what his future might hold.
+Halfway through his final season, New York Philharmonic music director Alan Gilbert talks at length about his association with new music, and offers glimpses of what his future might hold.

 https://nationalsawdust.org/thelog/wp-content/uploads/2017/01/David-Smooke-Traditional-Headshot-Altered.jpg 1424 2144 Alexandra Gardner https://nationalsawdust.org/thelog/wp-content/uploads/2017/10/national-sawdust-log.png Alexandra Gardner2017-01-19 20:59:222017-12-27 20:03:13David Smooke: Narrative Possibilities and Exploding Boundaries